turbot/steampipe-plugin-databricks/docs/tables/databricks_compute_cluster.md

   azure_attributes is not null;
 ```

-### Get azure attributes associated with each cluster
+### Get GCP attributes associated with each cluster

 ```sql
 select